Bug report #13873

 Is this tool meant to work the same way 'build virtual raster' does?
 If that can be achieved it would make mine and many other user's tasks much much easier.

-#2 Updated by Luigi Pirelli over 4 years ago
+#2 Updated by Luigi Pirelli almost 5 years ago

 This tool was introduced to override a problem using gdal/ogr commands that accept only a single filename as input.
 Were not possibile to pass a multiple list of files.